romanegunkov/odoo-addons/README.md

 # Odoo addons

-This directory contains the sources of the Odoo addons.
+This directory contains the sources of the [Odoo](http://www.odoo.com/) addons developed by Roman Egunkov.

 ## Available for